JMatoso/JavaSchoolSmallStuffAllinHere/README.md

 # JavaSchoolSmallStuffAllinHere
-All the stuff I made at school.
+All the stuff I made in school.

-It's a repo to put all the things I'mma gonna make at school, just because!
+It's a repo to put all the things I'mma gonna make in school, just because!